3MFConsortium/spec_production/3MF Production Extension.md

 The \<alternative> element specifies an alternative representations of a given model.
 The alternative MAY replace the object content representation, either the content under mesh or components.

-Only an object in the root model file MAY contain alternative representations.
-Non-root model file object MUST only reference objects in the same model file.
+Only an object in the root model file MAY contain alternative representations in a different model file.
+A non-root model file object MUST only reference objects in the same model file.

 These two limitations ensure there is only a single level of "depth" to multi-file model relationships within a package and explicitly prevents complex or circular object references.